Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Just shut down the rest of it.

-Sponsor an Ice Age.
+Sponsor an ice age.

 Yes.

-Adopt an IC.
+Adopt an ice age.

 You get a little photo you can put up in your loo.

-It'd be just be him in a mask.
+Just be him in a mask.

-But it's okay because this sort of thing has happened for there is all sorts of precedent for it, so it's not quite as sort of um catastrophic as it might sound.
+So it's not quite as sort of catastrophic as it might sound.

 Well, we'll see.